The Directed Grid Theorem: From Webs to Fences

-Note that in some sense this case is symmetric to the case of Lemma~\ref{lem:split-grid} in that here each $P_i$ can be split into segments $P_{i, 1}, \dots, P_{i,q}$ so that $Q_j$ intersects $P_i$ only in $P_{i,j}$.
-So in principle the same argument with the role of $\PPP$ and $\QQQ$ exchanged applies to get a grid.
-However, in this case the paths in $\QQQ$ are split so that the well linkedness is not be preserved.
-We therefore need some extra arguments to restore well linkedness.
+Note that in some sense this case is symmetric to the case of Lemma~\ref{lem:split-grid} in that here each $P_i$ can be partitioned into segments $P_{i, 1}, \dots, P_{i,q}$ so that $Q_j$ intersects $P_i$ only in $P_{i,j}$.
+So in principle the same argument as in Lemma~\ref{lem:split-grid} with the role of $\PPP$ and $\QQQ$ exchanged applies to get a grid.
+However, in this case the paths in $\QQQ$ would be split so that the well-linkedness would not be preserved.
+We therefore need some extra arguments to restore well-linkedness.